1970 TO 1974

 He was instrumental in the design and development of a prototype time-frequency-caption encoder which was used in the demonstration on February 15, 1972, in Washington, D.C.
 The demonstration was sponsored by the Dept. of Health, Education, and Welfare, and was witnessed by many high-ranking officials from the major television networks, the FCC, and the students from Gallaudet College for the Deaf.
 TV monitors were set up at the college, where the demonstration was held.
 Caption processing equipment, paper tape reader, and code generator were installed at WMAL, Washington, D.C. he was in charge of all equipment operations aspects of the demonstration.

 His work later was in the area of designing and building a prototype caption processor, which could read from magnetic tape, and a unique encoder/decoder unit which could allow captions to be imprinted on movies and films by means of a special FM subcarrier submerged in the audio track.
-He was again responsible for the complete documentation of circuits and equipment design related to these endeavors.
+He was again responsible for development and documentation of circuits and equipment design.

 During the summer of 1972, our group was trying to gain TV industry approval and FCC rulemaking in favor of TvTime and captions. he demonstrated our system in the New York City and Washington, D.C. areas.
 His tasks ranged from installing and checking equipment to speaking with groups from television manufacturing companies and the networks.